openwisp/openwisp-network-topology/README.rst

 +--------------+---------------+

-When enabled, topologies will be automatically created for WiFi mesh(es) present on the network.
+When enabled, topologies will be automatically created for WiFi mesh(es) present on When enabled, network topology objects will be automatically created and updated based on the WiFi mesh interfaces peer information supplied by the monitoring agent.

-**Note:** The topologies are created using the device monitoring data reported by OpenWISP Monitoring.
-Thus, it requires
-`integration with OpenWISP Controller and OpenWISP Monitoring
+**Note:** The network topology objects are created using the device monitoring data collected by OpenWISP Monitoring.
+Thus, it requires `integration with OpenWISP Controller and OpenWISP Monitoring
 <#integration-with-openwisp-controller-and-openwisp-monitoring>`_ to be enabled
 on the Django project.